caplogic/Mappedbus/README.md

 ### Questions

-For questions or suggestions drop a mail to info@mappedbus.io
+For questions or suggestions drop an email to info@mappedbus.io